gravitl/netmaker-docs/advanced-client-install.rst

 Notes on Windows
 ==================================

-If running the netclient on windows, you must download the netclient.exe binary and run it from Powershell as an Administrator.
+If running the netclient on Windows, you must download the netclient.exe binary and run it from Powershell as an Administrator.

 Windows will by default have firewall rules that prevent inbound connections.
 If you wish to allow inbound connections from particular peers, use the following command:

 ``netsh advfirewall firewall add rule name="Allow from <peer private addr>" dir=in action=allow protocol=ANY remoteip=<peer private addr>``

 If you want to allow all peers access, but do not want to configure firewall rules for all peers, you can configure access for one peer, and set it as a Relay Server(Professional Edition Feature) from Netmaker GUI.
-In order to achieve this, netmaker pro edition is required.
+To achieve this, a netmaker pro edition is required.

 Running netclient commands
 ----------------------------